SURVIVOR'S GUIDE TO MONEY

 Making Money a Tool For Your Success

 Written by survivor leader and The Avery Center co-founder Megan Lundstrom, this robust 130+ page workbook focuses on practical lessons and worksheets.
-Money is often used as a weapon against trafficked individuals, keeping them dependent on their trafficker or in living in fear of poverty.
+Money is often used as a weapon against trafficked individuals, keeping them dependent on their trafficker or living in fear of poverty.
 This workbook teaches survivors how to use money as a tool for their success outside of The Game.

 If you've recently left The Game, or are considering your options for leaving, this workbook can help you implement practical financial steps that make it possible.